adetokunbo/challengehub.app/_paragraphs/en/docs/getting-your-account-ready/01-why-you-need-linkedin-or-github.md

 Note that students do *not* need to register with LinkedIn or GitHub.
 Only teachers need to do so to allow secure management of their courses and secure access to student progress.

-If you do not yet have an account with either site, we would recommend LinkedIn because of its support for many languages and general utility for most teachers.
+If you do not yet have an account with either site, we would recommend LinkedIn for most teachers, because of its support for many languages and more general utility.

 - [Sign up for LinkedIn](https://www.linkedin.com)
 - [Sign up for GitHub](https://github.com)